-Acrylic will fail prematurely if subjected to even small amounts of alcohol, acetone or other aggressive chemicals.
+Acrylic will fail prematurely if subjected to even the small Acrylic will fail prematurely in subjected to even and a mounts of alcohol, acetone or other aggressive chemicals.

 Please do not use anything but warm, soapy water and a toothbrush to clean the acrylic (plexi) glass water block tops and reservoir tubes.
 Using aggressive chemicals will surely void your warranty!